 Quick Guide to Cyprus

 The island remains divided between the Turkish north and Cypriot south.
-While both areas are popular holiday destinations, the north is cheaper and sits outside the Euro-zone.
-The south has superior infrastructure and facilities for tourists, and remains the most popular with UK visitors and the trend seems set to continue for 2017.
+While both areas are popular holiday destinations, the north is cheaper and sits outside the Eurozone.
+The south has better infrastructure and facilities for tourists, and remains the most popular with UK visitors.
 If you want to visit North Cyprus click here.

 Fab holidays for: